Green Scapular

+The Green Scapular (also called The Badge of the Immaculate Heart of Mary) is a Catholic devotional article approved by Pope Pius IX in 1870.
+It is worn to gain the intercession of the Virgin Mary in the wearer's life and work, as well as (especially) at the moment of one's own death.
+Use of this article is generally understood to be more liberal than other scapulars; the favor it earns will apply to anyone who wears it, carries it, or simply keeps it aside.
+It can be carried or kept by one party in the stead of another if circumstances impede the intended recipient to safely or practically accept it.

-The Green Scapular (also called The Badge of the Immaculate Heart of Mary) is a Roman Catholic devotional article approved by Pope Pius IX in 1870.
-It is called a scapular due to its appearance, but is not descended from the scapulars that form part of the habit worn by religious orders.
-It can be more accurately described as a "cloth medal".
-It is unique among Catholic scapulars, as it the only scapular which has only one badge of cloth, while all others have at least two.
+It is called a scapular due to its origin, material construction, and generally-similar appearance to other Catholic scapulars, but is not descended from the scapulars that form part of the habit worn by religious orders.
+Evidence of this is apparent when comparing the scapular to those of other historic colors; the green scapular has one badge of cloth, and every other sanctioned scapular has at least two.

 The development of the green scapular is based on visions reportedly experienced in 1840 by Sister Justine Bisqueyburu, a member of the Daughters of Charity of Saint Vincent de Paul.

 Background

 Almost ten years after Saint Catherine Labouré, a member of the same Congregation of the Daughters of Charity, reported several apparitions of the Blessed Virgin Mary, in 1830, at the motherhouse in the Rue du Bac, Paris, that resulted on the creation of the Miraculous Medal of Our Lady of Graces.
 According to Chris Maunder, the visions of the Rue du Bac inspired other similar accounts among the French Vincentian nuns during the 1840s.

 A second Daughter of Charity of St Vincent de Paul, Sister Justine Bisqueyburu, reported a similar experience in 1840, that led to the creation of the Green Scapular.
 In 1846 Sister Apolline Andriveaut purportedly received a vision at Troyes, France, that formed the basis of the Red Scapular of the Passion.